robinmetral/gatsby-theme-oss/starter/README.md

+# gatsby-starter-oss

-This is the demo for `gatsby-theme-dev`.
+This is an demo site using `gatsby-theme-oss`.